 Now that you’ve found the perfect Christmas tree, here’s what you can do to ensure it isn’t a fire safety concern inside your home:

-- Prior to bringing it inside, make a fresh cut on the base of the tree.
-Similar to cutting flower stems before placing in a vase, this ensures that your tree will be able to drink the water you provide.
+- Before bringing it inside, make a fresh cut on the base of the tree.
+Similar to cutting flower stems before placing them in a vase, this ensures that your tree will be able to drink the water you provide.

-- Clear a space for the tree’s placement as well as a path to get there./li>
+- Clear a space for the tree’s placement as well as a path to get there.

-- Place the tree away from heat sources—such as fireplaces, radiators and vents.
-A heat source too close to the tree causes roughly one in every six Christmas tree fires.
+- Place the tree away from heat sources—such as fireplaces, radiators, and vents.
+A heat source too close to the tree causes roughly one in every five Christmas tree fires.

 - Place your tree near a fire or smoke detector.
 If something does go wrong, you will be alerted more quickly than if the detector is far away from the source.

-Its time for the best part: decorating!
+Decorating the tree and getting presents ready is often the most fun part.
+Unfortunately, Christmas tree fires can also be attributed to ornaments, lights, and presents.
 As you buy decorations or bring up previous years’ decorations from the basement, inspect them.
 In particular, look for frayed edges or loose bulbs on Christmas lights, as these may put you at risk for a fire.